cptMoonDog/moon-dog-technologies/README.md

 (11 Oct 2021) Made a policy where programs only accept one string parameter.
 This requires some minimal string processing in program definitions, but increases runtime safety; allowing the system to fail safely in the case of spurious user input.

 (20 May 2022) The Spaceman Spiff update includes internal changes, and improvements to the usability of the `ish` system.

+(22 May 2022) We are depreciating the lv_unicore.ks boot script as redundant.
+Just add a second core to the upper stage running payload.ks.

 Note: I understand and apologize for the inconsistent naming styles, etc you will find.
 I have been more concerned with functionality.
 Maybe someday I will get around to beautification.